lune-climate/lune-docs/docs/guides/integrate-fintech.md

 **Where**:

 - `id` is the unique identifier for the booking
-- `idempotency_key` is a unique token that you submit as a request header, that guarantee that only one order will be created regardless of how many times a request is sent to us
+- `idempotency_key` is a unique token that you submit as a request header, that guarantees that only one order will be created regardless of how many times a request is sent to us
-- `status`is the order status.  `placed` means the order has been validated and accepted and will be fulfilled
+- `status`is the order status.  `placed` means the order has been validated, accepted and will be fulfilled
 - `offset_cost` is the cost of purchasing the offsets
 - `total_cost` is the total cost of purchasing the offsets, including Lune's fee
 - `commission` is Lune's fee